contao/docs/docs/manual/form-generator/forms.en.md

 This article is machine translated.
 {{% /notice %}}

-With the form generator you can create forms and either send their data by e-mail or write them into the database.
-Contao automatically checks the form input according to the rules you specify.
-TransferFiles can be sent as attachments or saved on the server.
+With the form generator you can create forms and either send their data by e-mail or write them to the database.
+Contao automatically validates the form input according to the rules you specify.
+Files can be sent as attachments or saved on the server.

-## Own SMTP server
+## Setting your own SMTP server

 Without specifying a separate SMTP server, the data is [sent](https://de.wikipedia.org/wiki/Sendmail) via [sendmail](https://de.wikipedia.org/wiki/Sendmail), which can lead to problems.